Collège des Ingénieurs: Science and Management Doctoral Programme

 In 2009, the Collège des ingénieurs and the Université Pierre-et-Marie-Curie (now Sorbonne Université) founded the doctoral programme "Science et Management", which leads to the doctoral degrees in natural sciences of the UPMC and the MBA of the CDI.

 This doctoral programme was extended to the Karlsruhe Institute of Technology (KIT) in the same year.
 However, in addition to doctoral students from the two universities in Paris and Karlsruhe, access is also open to doctoral students from other universities in Europe.
-Doctoral students from the research universities in Munich (TU Munich and LMU), Heidelberg, ETH Zurich, but also Paris Sciences et Lettres, the University of Paris-Saclay, the Institut Polytechnique de Paris as well as Sant'Anna Pisa are among the graduates of the Science & Management Programme.
+Doctoral students from the research universities in Munich (Technical University of Munich and LMU Munich), Heidelberg, ETH Zurich, but also Paris Sciences et Lettres, the University of Paris-Saclay, the Institut Polytechnique de Paris as well as Sant'Anna Pisa are among the graduates of the Science & Management Programme.
 The programme combines a scientific doctorate at one of the university chairs.
 In parallel and after graduation, the theoretical and practical training modules take place at the Collège des Ingénieurs.